inveniosoftware/training/07-data-models-new-field/README.md

 ./scripts/server
 ```

 Let's search now for our newly created record.
-Replace the `<id>` with the `id` of the
+Replace the `<id>` with the actual `id` of the
-record we had created in the previous step.
+record we created in the previous step.
 Run the following command:

 ```bash
 $ curl -k "https://localhost:5000/api/records/?q=owner:<id>"